michael-a-davis/tiny-island/NOTES.md

 # Release Notes

+### Alpha 1.2.6
+Some more slight UI adjustments.
+Added a few actions.
+Shaking the tree now produces sticks, string, and leaves.
+Searching the sand, you can find worms.
+Next update should be the crafting upate.

 ### Alpha 1.2.5
 Some slight UI adjustments after testing of the previous version proved a little broken.
 It's completely broken for desktop currently, but I am focused on mobile development for now.
 A lot of this update was